 How to make the perfect crispy roasted broccoli

 Making the perfect crispy roasted broccoli is not rocket science.
 There are two keys though to getting these beautiful morsels to become perfectly crispy:

 - Roast the broccoli at a high temperature, 425F is best.

 - Don’t crowd your florets on the pan, make sure they have plenty of room or they will steam in the pan and no crispiness will happen.
 Sad.

-Other than that, toss it in a little olive oil and salt, add some thickly sliced shallot or onion, and roast away.
+Other than that, toss it in a little aquafaba or olive oil and salt, add some thickly sliced shallot or onion, and roast away.
 Roast the broccoli for about 15 minutes, then stir and flip and bake another 7-9 minutes, until the crowns are very dark and crisp.
 Now, if you were me, you could just pile this all on a plate and eat it for lunch.
 If you are all the other people, you can carry on to the next steps.

 What the heck is quinoa and how do I make it?

 Quinoa is a vegan’s dream come true.
 Quinoa (pronounced KEEN-wah) is often considered to be a whole grain, but it is actually a seed from a weed-like plant named goosefoot.
 It has become popular in recent years and is touted as a super food for it’s nutritional benefits.
 High in protein, quinoa also contains all nine essential amino acids, which is rare in plant-based foods and a huge A+ for vegans and vegetarians.
 One cup of cooked quinoa provides a whopping 5 grams of fiber, 8 grams of protein and 15% of the daily recommended value of iron.
 Super food indeed.